Skip to content

 Code concepts/interpretations/topk_inputs.py

-Implementation of the Top-K Inputs concept interpretation method also called MaxAct.
+Implementation of the Top-K Inputs concept interpretation method also called MaxAct, or CMAW.
 It associate to each concept the inputs that activates it the most.
 It is the most natural way to interpret a concept, as it is the most natural way to explain a concept.
 Hence several papers used it without describing it.
 Nonetheless, we can reference Bricken et al. (2023) 1 from Anthropic for their post on transformer-circuits.

 1. Trenton Bricken, Adly Templeton, Joshua Batson, Brian Chen, Adam Jermyn*, Tom Conerly, Nicholas L Turner, Cem Anil, Carson Denison, Amanda Askell, Robert Lasenby, Yifan Wu, Shauna Kravec, Nicholas Schiefer, Tim Maxwell, Nicholas Joseph, Alex Tamkin, Karina Nguyen, Brayden McLean, Josiah E Burke, Tristan Hume, Shan Carter, Tom Henighan, Chris Olah Towards Monosemanticity: Decomposing Language Models With Dictionary Learning Transformer Circuits, 2023.

-k int
+k

 The number of inputs to use for the interpretation.

-use_vocab bool
+use_vocab

 If True, the interpretation will be computed from the vocabulary of the model.